hasanissa25/RISK-Global-Domination/README.md

 ![Attack Sequence Diagram ](https://github.com/hasanissa25/SYSC3110-Risk-Group10/blob/master/AttackSequence.jpeg)

 ### Detailed Description of Design

 #### Game
-* Main loop of the program.
-* The Controller
+* The Model
-* Creates and initialises all the other classes.
+* Takes an Attack Command, and passes it to the Attack Algorithm method.
-* Takes in the number of players, and handles the random allocation of Player(and their troops) to Country.
+* Handles the random allocation of Players (and their troops) to Countries.
 * Creates the map of all Countries and their neighbours.
-* Creates the parser and starts the game.
+* Has the countries, and the players in the current game.
-* Processes and executes the commands that the parser returns.
-* Includes the Attack Algorithm to decide which country wins in battle.
+* Calls update on its listeners (Views) that are subscribed to it

+#### View
+* The visual representation of the Model.
+The actual look of the game.
+* Shows the game map
+* Shows the current players countries
+* Shows the number of troops in each country ◦ Shows the result of an attack
+* Handles the update method invoked by the model, and updates it self, to refect those changes, in-order for the user to see the results of his actions.
+* Has buttons that the user can click, that invoke actions on the action listeners for those specifc buttons.
+* Has a text area, that shows results of attacks such as number of troops lost, and the winner and loser of a battle.

+#### Controller
+* Listens to user inputs (Mouse clicks) on the view, translates them into actions to be taken by the model
+* Handles New game button click from the view, informing the model.
+* Handles Attack button click from the view, informing the model.
+* Handles Pass turn button click from the view, informing the model. • Handles Quit button click from the view, informing the model.

 #### Country
 * Part of the model.